 According to Hindu legends, Shiva, the god of devastation and rebirth, resides at the pinnacle of this famous mountain named Kailasa.
 Mount Kailasa is considered in many sects of Hinduism as heaven, the ultimate destination of souls and the holy center of the world.
 The narrative in the Puranas, Mount Kailash's four faces are made of crystal, ruby, gold, and lapis lazuli.
 Refereed as the pillar of the world that rises 84,000 leagues high.
 From it flow four rivers, which stretch to the four quarters of the world and divide the world into four regions.

-Places of Interest during visit to Holy Kailash
+Important Places of Interest near Holy Mt.
+Kailash and Lake Mansarovar

 Tirthapuri, positioned northwest of Mount Kailash in Western Tibet are intimately associated with Padmasambhava (Guru Rinpoche).
 It is one of the interesting places near Kailash, pilgrims particularly come here after completing their kailash pilgrimage.
 They bathe in the pools fed by the holy springs and also pay a visit to the cave and monastery which is connected with Guru Pinpoche and has his footprints.
 The barren landscape around the Tirthapuri hot spring is filled with steam and colorful prayer flags stretched across the river gorge makes this spot a scenic & magical view for all.